aws-solutions-library-samples/guidance-for-processing-overhead-imagery-on-aws/README.md

 OpenSearch Service to access your VPC is not enabled.
 This is actually an issue with dependency on the custom cloud formation resources used to provision the role; see [link](https://github.com/aws/aws-cdk/issues/27203)

-**Resolution:** Simply re-running your deployment should resolve the issue as the service-linked role will be automatically enabled during the subsequent deployment attempt.
+**Resolution:** The example configuration sets `"retry": 1` for the `osml-data-intake` component, which causes the deploy script to automatically retry the deployment after a 30-second delay.
+This is typically sufficient to resolve the issue since the service-linked role will be available on the second attempt.
+If you removed the `retry` setting or encounter this with a fresh configuration, simply re-running `npm run deploy` will also resolve it.

 ## Support & Feedback